 - Applicants that are honest and reliable

 Applicants will need to sign a learnership agreement with the department for the duration of their program.
-Included in this opportunity may be lectures, training and even some studying.
+Included in this opportunity may be lectures, training, and even some studying.
 Candidates will be required to work at Government hospitals and/or clinics for the duration of their learnership and may be asked to work shifts, weekends or holidays.

-Department of Health Learnership Application
+Department of Health Learnerships Application

 Department of Health learnership applications online is not accessible.
-Interested candidates can download the Application form when it becomes available, or collet one from their nearest Department of Health.
+Interested candidates can download the Application form when it becomes available, or collect one from their nearest Department of Health.
 Candidates must complete this form and submit it with all relevant documentation to the Department of Health within their area.

 Each Province is divided into Districts and each of these will have a number of intakes for learnerships available.
 Candidates are encouraged to consult their nearest Department of Health for information concerning open learnerships and the fields.

-Please note that applications send by e-mail, registered mail or fax will not be accepted.
+Please note that applications sent by e-mail, registered mail or fax will not be accepted.
 Applications must be delivered to your local Department of Health office.
 All certified documentation will be verified by the Department.
 Candidates with a disability are also welcome to apply.

-Only applicants who make the short list will be contacted.
+Only applicants who make the shortlist will be contacted.
 These will be required to partake in a series of assessments and a shorter list will be compiled.
 Those remaining on the shortest list will be interviewed.
-Therefore applicants who have not heard anything within a month or two after closing date of applications, may deem their application as being unsuccessful.
+Therefore applicants who have not heard anything within a month or two after closing date of applications may deem their application as being unsuccessful.

 Applicants who are successful will be required to complete a medical examination, medical surveillance and also a security verification process.

-Department of Health Learnership Closing Date
+Department of Health Learnerships Closing Date

 The closing date of learnerships provided by the Department will differ according to the province you are in.
 Some provinces close early yearly as in February, where others only close their applications in May.